 As an example, the article points to the benefits that the Orlando-based Nautique Boat Company has achieved by using a no-code platform to transform its manufacturing processes.
 Using the platform, it can now “track, in real-time, what each of their 89 upholstery shop workers is doing, and the 5,600 parts they use.”

 In addition, it has replaced a manual process for improving shop-floor production with a digital one.
 The article says, “Nautique used to manually record stop-watch readings on paper to assess production and look for ways to improve, but that there simply wasn’t enough consistent data to make data-driven decisions.
 Now…they capture data with sensors on variables such as who did what process and how long it took.”
 As a result, productivity continually improves.

-Alpha TransForm is ideally suited for manufacturers looking to move to Industry 4.0.
+Alpha TransForm is ideally suited for manufacturers looking to improve quality assurance and quality control in order to move to Industry 4.0.
 Alpha TransForm helps manufacturers craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites.
 Alpha TransForm offers a free trial with pre-built Gemba Walk, 5S Audit, Non-Conformance Report apps and more.
 Learn More.